barionleg/cesium.wiki.gs/CZML-Content.md

 ## Point

-Defines a point, or viewport-aligned circle.
+A point, or viewport-aligned circle.
 The point is positioned in the scene by the `position` property.

 **Property Name**: `point`